cilindrox/hapi-ioredis/README.md

 ## Quick start

-This pretty much works as a regular node-redis/ioredis client, with the addition of providing an easily accessible instance via the [`server.plugins`](http://hapijs.com/api#serverplugins) object.
+This pretty much works as a regular node-redis/ioredis client, with the addition of providing an easily accessible instance via the [`server.app`](http://hapijs.com/api#serverapp) common namespace.

 ## Examples